datadesk/baker/README.md

 JavaScript is bundled using [Rollup](https://www.rollupjs.org/guide/en/), which makes it possible for us to write modern JavaScript that gets optimized and prepared in a way that makes it load as fast as possible for our users.
 Code we write is passed through a JavaScript compiler called [Babel](https://babeljs.io/), which rewrites our code to make sure it works in all the browsers we support.

+Data imports, powered by [quaff](https://www.npmjs.com/package/quaff), allow for easily imported structured data files into templates, which is useful for making data visualizations.

 ## How do I get started using it?

 A page template at [github.com/datadesk/baker-example-page-template](https://github.com/datadesk/baker-example-page-template) is our premade starter that comes with a bunch of HTML, styles and scripts ready for you to start a project with.
 It also includes GitHub Actions that can deploy staging and production version of your page.
 It works after only minimal configuration.